Silencing of Women Around the Globe

-Women are Silenced By the Rape Culture
+Silencing of Women By the Rape Culture

 ‘The social environment that allows sexual violence to be normalized and justified, fuelled by the persistent gender inequalities and attitudes about gender and sexuality’

 Victim blaming is one of the many aspects of rape culture, it is the way in which the perpetrator’s accountability is passed on to the victim.
 This is often done by people questioning the context of the assault such as the influence of alcohol, clothing, time, and location.
 This is extremely unhelpful and deeply situated in an oppressive system of patriarchy.
-It allows the abuser an easy way out as well as discouraging the victim from opening up or finding support.
+It allows the abuser an easy way out as well as discourages the victim from opening up or finding support.

 The silencing does not just stop here, as women are also silenced due to the lack of trust in the criminal justice system.
 Reporting sexual violence can often be traumatic for victims who have to re-live what they went through out loud.
-The use of rape kits as a means of collecting evidence to prove their trauma also remains a dehumanising experience for victims.
+The use of rape kits as a means of collecting evidence to prove their trauma also remains a dehumanizing experience for victims.
 Yet, access to rape kits is not always possible and having a successful trial is unfortunately very unlikely for most victims.

-In the UK only 5.7% of reported cases of rape end up with prosecution of the perpetrators (Rape Crisis)
+In the UK only 5.7% of reported cases of rape end up with the prosecution of the perpetrators (Rape Crisis)

 Rebuilding trust in the criminal justice system is an important step to holding abusers accountable.
 Yet while the persistent silencing of women’s experiences is still prevalent through rape culture, sexual violence will continue to disproportionately affect women around the world.